DhryXpert/CodeOrbit/README.md

 ## 💡 How it Works Under the Hood

-1.  **Authorization**: Users sign in via Firebase OAuth.
-When signing in using GitHub, CodeOrbit captures the GitHub API Access Token and saves it to a `tracking_sessions` document in Firestore.
+1.  **Authorization**: Users register and log in via email and password.
+The request hits the Express backend, which hashes/validates the credentials using Firebase Firestore, returns a secure JWT access token to the client, and signs in client-side Firebase Auth using a custom token to keep SDK states synchronized.
-2.  **Tracking Setup**: The user selects a repository from their GitHub list, inputs the tracking duration, and starts tracking.
+2.  **GitHub Connection**: In the dashboard, the user authorizes CodeOrbit via a Firebase OAuth GitHub popup.
+The resulting Access Token is saved in the client's local storage to dynamically pull repository listings.
-3.  **Webhook Auto-Setup**: The frontend triggers the backend API endpoint `/api/webhooks/setup`.
-The backend calls the GitHub API to register a webhook pointing to the backend's public payload URL (e.g., Render host).
+3.  **Tracking Setup**: The user selects a repository from their GitHub repo grid, configures tracking duration (e.g. 7 days), and starts tracking.
-4.  **Diff Generation**: When a developer opens a Pull Request on a tracked repository, GitHub triggers a webhook event.
+4.  **Webhook Registration**: The frontend initiates a JWT-authorized POST request to the backend `/api/webhooks/setup`.
+The backend calls the GitHub API to register a webhook listener pointing to the backend's payload URL and creates an active session entry in the `tracking_sessions` Firestore collection.
-5.  **Review Processing**: The CodeOrbit backend receives the event, verifies that there is an active tracking session in Firestore, fetches the code diffs for modified files from GitHub, feeds them to Gemini, and posts the resulting code critique directly back to the GitHub PR.
+5.  **Review Processing**: When a PR is opened, updated, or reopened, GitHub transmits a payload to `/api/webhooks/github`.
+The backend validates the active tracking record in Firestore, pulls PR patch diffs, queries Google Gemini 2.5 Flash for review suggestions, and posts the resulting code critique directly onto the PR.

 ---